riverluara/love-peace/README.md

 *Once your group has a Trello team/board, add a link to it here.*

 ## Repository Overview
-*As the project progresses, add notes here about how the repository is organized, how branches are being used, etc.*

 | File/Directory | Description |
 | -------------- | ----------- |